Albatros C.III: Design

 The C.III has its origins in the Albatros C.I, being directly derived from it and being a slightly more compact aircraft.
 The most prominent visual difference between the two aircraft was the revised vertical stabilizer; the C.III possessed a lower and rounded tail in place of the large triangular tail of the C.I, which, in combination with its reduced weight, provided greater agility to the newer aircraft.
 Specifically, the revised empennage of the C.III gave more sensitive and immediate longitudinal control in comparison to the docile C.I, an aspect that proved valuable when performing evasive combat maneuvers.
 The rudder was noticeably more rounded than that of the C.I.

-The fuselage of the C.III was, akin to the C.I and B.II, was primarily composed of plywood.
+The fuselage of the C.III, akin to the C.I and B.II, was primarily composed of plywood.
 This construction proved to be fairly capable of absorbing damage, which made it somewhat difficult to shoot down in combat.
 The wings were covered with fabric and had a wooden structure, aside from the steel tubing used for the flight control surfaces.
 The C.III could be outfitted with various power plants, such as the 110 kW (150 hp) Benz Bz.
 III or 120 kW (160 hp) Mercedes D.III inline engine and, like numerous other twin-seaters used during the conflict (such as the British Royal Aircraft Factory R.E.8) the cylinder head and exhaust manifold protruded above the front fuselage, somewhat limiting the pilot's forward visibility.